NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Summary

 \section{Summary}

-In this paper, we present the package {\sc NeatIBP} v1.0, for generating an IBP system which is enough to reduce the input target Feynman integrals to master integrals.
+In this paper, we present the package {\sc NeatIBP} v1.0, for generating an IBP system which are sufficient to reduce the input target Feynman integrals to master integrals.
 The module intersection method, which is a contemporary variant of the original syzygy approach \cite{Gluza:2010ws}, is used to restrict the growth of propagator indices in the IBP generation.
-We expect this IBP system's size is of orders of magnitude smaller that that from Laporta algorithm.
-The resulting IBP system can be used for either finite field reduction and then the reconstruction of physical quantities, or the analytic reduction.
+We expect that the size of this IBP system is of orders of magnitude smaller than that obtained from Laporta's algorithm.
+The resulting IBP system can be used for either finite field reduction with subsequent reconstruction of physical quantities, or for analytic reduction.

-In this version of {\sc NeatIBP}, the module intersection computation is powered by the software {\sc Singular}, while the IBP generation, workflow control and the I/O operation are powered by {\sc Mathematica}.
-The selection of linearly independent and useful IBP relations is carried out with the C package {\sc SpaSM}. {\sc NeatIBP} v1.0 is parallelized and the parallelization is over different Feynman integral sectors.
-The workflow is controlled by a {\sc Mathematica} code and the status of running is recorded in a registration table on disk.
-The running status can be monitored by users in the terminal.
-In the event that the execution of {\sc NeatIBP} running stopped in the middle, one can resume the running with saved temporary files on disk.
+In this version of {\sc NeatIBP}, the module intersection computation is powered by the open-source computer algebra system {\sc Singular}, while IBP generation, workflow control and the I/O operations are controlled by {\sc Mathematica}.
+The selection of linearly independent and sufficient IBP relations is carried out using the C-library {\sc SpaSM}. {\sc NeatIBP} v1.0 incorporates parallelization across different Feynman integral sectors.
+The execution is controlled by {\sc Mathematica} code, and the status of the computation is recorded in a registration table on disk.
+The status can be monitored by the user in the terminal.
+In the event that the execution of {\sc NeatIBP} is interrupted, it is possible to resume the computation using the saved temporary files stored on disk.

 We anticipate the following updates in the future versions: \begin{enumerate} \item Migrate the code to rely only on open-source software. \item Introduce advanced massive parallelization.
 This includes the introduction of an additional layer of parallelization within a single sector for concurrent execution of the seeding process.
 Further parallelization could arise from the different cuts of one Feynman integral family.
 A promising approach to effectively manage and intertwine the multiple levels of parallelism is to realize the workflow management through the open source \textsc{Singular}/\textsc{GPI-Space} framework \cite{singgpi, BFK21}, which relies on the workflow management system {\sc GPI-Space} \cite{GSPC}, incorporates the computer algebra system \textsc{Singular}, which is used by \textsc{NeatIBP} for module intersection computations, and offers convenient installation using the \textsc{Spack} package manager \cite{spack}.